Best daily deals

 Spotify and Pandora are among the best services for music discovery.

 With more music that you could listen to in a lifetime, finding songs that you like can be difficult.
-So part of what makes streaming companies so successful is the ease of which their users can find new music that they actually like.
-With some services, like Spotify and Pandora, for example, you can start a “radio”.
-So after picking listening to a song that you picked, the service will continue to play songs that are by similar artists or in a similar genre.
-Other services, like Apple Music, take it a step further with a more traditional approach.
-One of Apple Music’s main features is live internet radio with popular DJ’s doing what they do best: playing a mix of new and popular music.
+So, part of what makes streaming companies so successful is the ease with which their users can find new music that they actually like.
+With some services, like Spotify and Pandora, for example, you can start a “radio.”
+So, after listening to a song you picked, the service will continue to play songs by similar artists or in a similar genre.
+Other services, like Apple Music, take it further with a more traditional approach.
+One of Apple Music’s main features is a live internet radio with popular DJs doing what they do best: playing a mix of new and popular music.

 Why you should trust SoundGuys

 As fellow Canadians, Chris and Sam can commiserate.
 But it looks like Deezer actually has the HiFi listening you’re looking for.
-It also has a library of 360 Reality Audio tracks too, if you have the Sony app: https://www.deezer.com/en/offers/hifi
+It also has a library of 360 Reality Audio tracks too, if you have the Sony app.

 All of them display the lyrics of songs, but not for every single song.
 An artist has to register their song lyrics in order for them to be displayed.